Bil'in: Court rulings

-Weekly protests
+Local protests

 Since January 2005, the Bil'in Popular Committee against the Wall, led by Iyad Burnat, has been organizing weekly protests against the construction of the West Bank Barrier.
 The protests have attracted media attention and the participation of many international organizations as well as left-wing groups such as Gush Shalom, Anarchists Against the Wall and the International Solidarity Movement.
 The protests take the form of marches from the village to the site of the wall with the aim of halting construction and dismantling already constructed portions.
 Israeli forces always intervene to prevent protesters from approaching the wall, and violence usually erupts in which both protesters and soldiers have been very seriously injured.
 Some protesters took to wearing gas masks at the protests.
 The weekly protests, which last a couple of hours, regularly draw international activists who come to support the Palestinian movement.
 Undercover Israeli soldiers admitted in 2005 to throwing stones at other Israeli soldiers so they could blame it on Palestinians, as an excuse to crack down on peaceful protests by the Palestinians.

 In June 2005 an Israeli soldier lost an eye after being hit by a rock thrown by a demonstrator.
 In the same incident rubber bullets were used resulting in seven protesters being wounded, one of whom was also hospitalised.